HViktorTsoi/alpha_lidar/README.md

 Our CAD models are optimized for 3D printing to facilitate rapid prototyping and reproduction.
-The common parameters for the 3D printer are as follows.
+The parameters for the 3D printer are as follows.

 - **Printing material:** Lanbo PLA+
 - **Temperature:** 200C